-Thankfully, it isn’t.
-Sure, all the warning signs are there - it’s attached to the trendy Edition hotel.
-The waitstaff are way better looking than us, and the kitchen name checks a Michelin-star chef who’s probably never in the kitchen.
+Berners Tavern's attached to the trendy Edition hotel, the waitstaff are way better looking than us, and the kitchen name checks a Michelin-starred chef who’s probably never in the kitchen.
 By all accounts, when you’re somewhere that looks this nice and feels this glam, the food should be pretty shite.

 You really can’t go wrong with burrata to start.
 A little truffle honey adds a classy touch.

 Come to me, my love.
 This doorstopper of a main is succulent and nicely pink (rare pork’s a thing now).

 The steaks here are Scottish, and pack some hefty flavour.
 The triple-cooked chips have that lovely crust to them everyone loves, while still staying light and fluffy inside.

 A solid vegetarian dish that stands up to the other options on the menu.
 The cauliflower is satisfying and meaty, but the dish could use something acidic to cut through the five sticks of butter they melt into the barley risotto.

 A nicely cooked piece of fish with some delicately prepared vegetables.
 Consider grabbing a side to go with this, lest you want to spend the next 20 minutes watching your dining companions muscle through a slab of ribeye.
 Which brings us to…